CINCINNATI, Ohio (WDTN) — The Cincinnati police officer who was suspended for using a taser on an 11-year-old girl will get back pay.

 “We start holding our children responsible at a very young age – don’t run in the street, don’t do these things.
 And by that time that you’re 11 years old, I would hope you would know not to steal,” states Dan Hils of the FOP.

-While the findings are in favor of Brown, the City of Cincinnati paid the girl’s family $240,000 to settle a lawsuit.Grab the FREE WDTN News App for iPhone or Android.
+While the findings are in favor of Brown, the City of Cincinnati paid the girl’s family $240,000 to settle a lawsuit.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.